FriesischScott/UncertaintyQuantification.jl/docs/src/manual/reliability.md

 ## Definition of the Input, Model and Performance

-The first step of implementing a reliability analysis in `UncertaintyQuantification.jl` is the definition of the probabilistic input and the model.
+The first step of the implementation of a reliability analysis in `UncertaintyQuantification.jl` is the definition of the probabilistic input and the model which is shown exemplarily.

-In order to show the input and model definition, an example from [dangEstimation2023](@cite) is used.
-The model has a probabilistic input $\boldsymbol{X} = [X_1, \ X_2]$ with  $X_i \sim \mathcal{N}(0,1)$.
+Using an example from [dangEstimation2023](@cite) with a probabilistic input $\boldsymbol{X} = [X_1, X_2]$ which are both standard normal random variables and a model
-The model is given as:

 $$
 y(\boldsymbol{X}) = X_2 + 0.01 X_1^3 + \sin(X_1).
 $$

-Using that model, the performance function is defined such that a failure is given when the model output exceeds $5$:
+Using that model, the performance function is defined as

 $$
 g(\boldsymbol{X}) = 5 - y(\boldsymbol{X}).